Dominik-Jad/VehicleInventorySimple/README.md

 # VehicleInventorySimple
-A simple program that allows for storage and retrieval of vehicles from a database.
+A simple program that allows for storage and retrieval of vehicles from a database and display it using Servlets.